I am telling myself it is OKAY; as long as I only try one new thing at a time!

 I do have a method behind my madness.
 Here is WHY:

-• I like to mix materials.
+- I like to mix materials.

 WHY?
 I think it makes them work a bit harder to weave them altogether well, thus giving them an extra day to build before egg-laying begins.
-Just seems to work that way.
+Just seems to work that way. - I start out with larger, bulkier pieces, such as the jute strings and the strips of paper towel.
+I've seen hens tearing the paper towel strips into smaller pieces.

-• When the hen has built a little base of the jute/towel, sort of a ring in the nest,
+- When the hen has built a little base of the jute/towel, sort of a ring in the nest,

 I will give her the various sizes of cotton yarn; some pieces left whole, others with the strands partially separated.
 I also tear apart cosmetic cotton balls.

 WHY?
 This is used as a more dense, also smoother, inner layer.
 I've seen hens sitting in the nest, and really arranging this final layer with their feet!
-It makes a good tight nest, and no eggs are lost among loose materials.
+It makes a good tight nest, and no eggs are lost among loose materials. - I like to portion them out to the hens once or twice a day.

 WHY?
 For me, a hen that has a huge pile of materials available, seems to think she has to use it all quickly before some other hen takes it!